junxit/us-congress-bills-114/metadata.md

 - 2016-03-23 — Placed on the House Calendar, Calendar No. 102.
 - 2016-03-23 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-468.
 - 2016-03-23 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 114-468.
+- 2016-04-18 — Considered under suspension of the rules. (consideration: CR H1773-1774)
+- 2016-04-18 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+119.
+- 2016-04-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-04-18 — Mr. Curbelo (FL) moved to suspend the rules and agree to the resolution.
+- 2016-04-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H1773)
+- 2016-04-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H1773)